sybrew/the-seo-framework/readme.txt

 	-> We need to recognize that their "archives" isn't an archive, so we should remove the prefix.
 		-> Simple.

-TODO implement "@hook wp_action" in every function with a callback.
-	-> If something is a callback of a hook AND something else, we may want to depict that differently?
-		E.g.: @hook ~ wp_action
-	-> Then, we can remove unused variables (often tagged with "Unused.").

-TODO the detect.*?plugins() functions use a foreach loop and then in_array() -- this can be slow, consider array_intersect instead?
-	-> Test performance.

-TODO DONE (still check assigments below): make 4.3.0 instead of 4.2.9?
-	-> This way we can push through large API changes, clean up soon-to-be-deprecations, sanitizations, etc.
-	-> We can also add Twitter Card type to every post
-	-> We can also justify major change for Title/Description output.
-	-> And we can justify jumping to PHP 7.3, so we can start using hrtime instead of microtime.

 TODO since the sitemap loads so early now, can we get rid of clean_up_globals()?
 	-> Test with 50 plugins and some "premium theme" active, and see if they slip through.